 Enjoy the Colorful Street Art of Paris 13

 The 13th district of Paris, traditionally a “grey neighborhood”, is today in continuous transformation.
 Its once characteristic ugly towers or streets without any charm are now highlighted thanks to fantastic street art.
 Huge and colorful murals by famous street artists from all over the world have invaded the biggest avenues in Paris 13.
 Today street art is part of the district’s soul and little by little it is becoming a new attraction for those who want non-touristy things to do in Paris.
+If you really want to discover and visit a city you must go out of the beaten path.

 Stroll along the Parisian Canals